serverlessworkflow/specification/GOVERNANCE.md

 Just contributing does not make you a maintainer; it is about building trust with the current maintainers and being someone they can depend on to make decisions in the project's best interest.

 Periodically, the existing maintainers curate a list of contributors who have shown regular activity over the prior months.
-From this list, maintainer candidates are selected and proposed on the project mailing list.
+From this list, maintainer candidates are selected and proposed on a pull request.
 Only one maintainer per organization is allowed to avoid conflicts of interest.

-After a candidate is announced on the project mailing list, the existing maintainers have fourteen business days to discuss, raise objections, and vote on the candidate.
-Votes can be cast on the mailing list or via pull request comments.
+After a candidate is announced on the pull request, the existing maintainers have fourteen business days to discuss, raise objections, and vote on the candidate.
+Votes can be cast on via pull request comments.
 Candidates must be approved by at least 66% of the current maintainers.
 The reviewer role has the same process but only requires 33% approval from current maintainers.
 Only maintainers of the repository the candidate is proposed for are allowed to vote.

 If approved, a maintainer will contact the candidate to invite them to open a pull request adding themselves to the MAINTAINERS file.
 The voting process can also take place inside a pull request if a maintainer has already discussed the candidacy with the candidate and is willing to sponsor them by opening the pull request.
 The candidate becomes a maintainer once the pull request is merged.